TIO-IKIM/CellViT/README.md

 1. Clone the repository:
   `git clone https://github.com/TIO-IKIM/CellViT.git`
 2. Create a conda environment with Python 3.9.7 version and install conda requirements: `conda create --name pathology_env --file ./requirements_conda.txt python=3.9.7`
+This step is necessary, as we need to install `Openslide` with binary files.
+This is easier with conda.
+Otherwise, installation from [source](https://openslide.org/api/python/) needs to be performed and then with pip.
 3. Activate environment: `conda activate pathology_env`
 4. Install torch for for system, as described [here](https://pytorch.org/get-started/locally/).
 Preferred version is 1.13, see [optional_dependencies](./optional_dependencies.txt) for help.
 5. Install pip dependencies: `pip install -r requirements.txt`